nai98x/nai98x/README.md

 - I specialize in back-end with C#, but I also used Node.js, Python, Java, C++, C and PHP.

-- In backend, I have experience with Angular and Ionic.
+- With frontend, I have experience with Angular and Ionic.

 - Looking for learn a bit of everything.